 Learning your fall risk by undergoing screening is another preventive measure.
 We spoke with Peoples about balance screening, an assessment tool focusing on a person’s gait, strength, balance, medication usage, fall history, and vision.
 “These screenings look at how well an individual is able to stand up and walk, and stand up and sit down,” she says.
 Talk to your doctor about a screening if you think you might have a higher risk for falls.

-Medical alert systems don’t prevent falls, but these devices can connect you with help shortly after a fall.
-The best medical alert systems offer fall detection, which allows the device to automatically contact a 24/7 monitoring center when it detects a fall.
+Medical alert systems don’t prevent falls, but the best fall detection devices can connect you with help shortly after a fall.
+Many of the best medical alert systems offer fall detection, which allows the device to automatically contact a 24/7 monitoring center and emergency contacts when a fall is detected.

 Getting help shortly after a fall helps avoid a “long lie” (lying on the floor after a fall for more than an hour).
 Pressure sores, dehydration, and an increased risk of death within six to 12 months are potential outcomes of a long lie.